 C8C Has been removed from the CDS.

-C8D In addition, does your institution use applicants' test scores for academic advising?
+C8D In addition, does your institution use applicants' test scores for academ ic advising?

-Yes Х No
+√ Yes No

-COE Latest date by which SAT Subject Test scores must be received for fall-term admission
+C8E Latest date by which SAT or ACT scores must be received for fall-term admission n/a

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students due to differences by academic program, student academic background, or if other examinations may be considered in lieu of the SAT and ACT):
+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students due to differences by academic program, student academic background, or if other examinations may be considered in lieu of the SAT and ACT): In 2021, Pitzer entered a to students applying for Fall 2 Pitzer College will NOT us applicants from Fall 2022- Additional English proficiel etc.) may be required for In e SAT or ACT scores for 2025. ncy tests (TOEFL, IELTS,

-C8G Please indicate which tests your institution uses for placement (e.g., state tests):
+C8G Please indicate which tests your institution uses for placement (e.g., state test ts):

 SAT

 ACT

-SAT Subject Tests

 AP

 CLEP

 Institutional Exam

-State Exam (specify):